The ‘Biting Vagina’: Woman Says Transvaginal Mesh Gave Her Lady Parts Teeth

 Meanwhile, she and the man her vagina had wounded called it quits as she was too afraid to engage in sexual intercourse, and even after he had gone, her fear of hurting another kept her abstinent.

-Twenty-five doctors, one gall bladder removal and a sexual dry spell later, one day Theresa noticed that her vagina had started to discharge a noxious green substance, which turned out to be pus.
-When she went to get it checked out, she found out that the TVT with “teeth” that could bite had been causing massive damage inside her body; enough so that emergency surgery was warranted.
+Twenty-five doctors, one gall bladder removal, and a sexual dry spell later, one day Theresa noticed that her vagina had started to discharge a noxious green substance, which turned out to be pus.
+When she went to get it checked out, she found out that the TVT with “teeth” that could bite had been causing massive damage inside her body — enough so that emergency surgery was warranted.

 “A consultant told her the mesh needed to be removed urgently.
 It had eroded through the belly button side of her vaginal wall, causing her to grow an abscess which had become infected and turned septic.”